delwiv/esobject/README.md

 // --- Create a new instance
 var myAnimal = new Animal(index, {
-  myAnimal.species: 'Rockhopper Penguin',
+  species: 'Rockhopper Penguin',
-  myAnimal.name: 'Etienne',
+  name: 'Etienne',
 });

 // --- and save it